marcelavbc/mars-rover-housfy/README.md

 In index.js, the client must insert the following data:

-**1. Planet:**
+**Planet:**
 *Name and Surface*
-Example for Planet Mars with a 10 x 10 area:
+- Example for Planet Mars with a 10 x 10 area:
 **const thePlanet = new Planet('Mars', 10)**

 *Obstacles*
-Example for two obstacles at positions 0,1 and 3,2:
+- Example for two obstacles at positions 0,1 and 3,2:
 **thePlanet.generateObstacles([{ row: 0, col: 1 }, { row: 3, col: 2 }]);**

-**2. Rover:**
+**Rover:**
 *Create the Rover*
-Example for Rover Nebula that arrives to Mars at position 0,0 and is facing east:
+- Example for Rover Nebula that arrives to Mars at position 0,0 and is facing east:
 **const theRover = new Rover('Nebula', thePlanet, [{ row: 0, col: 0 }], 'E');**

 *Create route for the rover:*
-Example for route Forward, Forwards, Right, Right, Back, Left:
+- Example for route Forward, Forwards, Right, Right, Back, Left:
 **theRover.setCommands('FFRRBL');**

+## Tech used

+- Javascript
+- Jest

+## Execution
+Node.js is used to execute the Javascript code on the server.
+This means your machine will need to have node and npm installed.

+To run de program, inside de project folder, run npm install.
+Next, to execute:
+**npm start**

+To see execute teste:
+**npm test**